 Because there are several link analysis tools out there, there’s no shortage of conflicting data about how many links a page has pointing to it.

-You can also see the number of referring domains from the MozBar (in my experience, Moz’s link metrics are MUCH more accurate than SEMRush):
+You can see the number of referring domains from the MozBar if you have a pro account:

 And the tool will show you the number of referring domains linking to that page:

-This process takes longer than using one of the toolbars, but the information from ahrefs tends to be more accurate.
+This process takes longer than using Moz’s toolbar, but the information from ahrefs tends to be a lot more accurate.

 Domain Authority and Brand Presence